 Analyzing customer buying behavior at every stage of the funnel - before, during, and after purchase - is essential to understanding what people spend their money on, what their buying habits are, who your most valuable customers are, who’s most likely to be repeat customers and why, and more.

-One benefit of using Enhanced Ecommerce is being able to understand a customer’s behavior before they buy, a unique opportunity for marketers and merchants.
+One benefit of using Enhanced Ecommerce Analytics is being able to understand a customer’s behavior before they buy, a unique opportunity for marketers and merchants.
 Customer behavior navigating the site, along with demographic data, can provide a picture of the customer before a transaction even begins - allowing you to better understand their motivations and make sure you’re providing them with the best experience possible.

 Enhanced Ecommerce can efficiently visualize your marketing engagement funnel to determine the best path for turning potential leads into loyal customers.

 Both the Checkout and Shopping Behavior Reporting functions show movement of customers through each stage of a process.
 Shopping Behavior will map out the flow of a customer through a site’s shopping experience, from the first click through final transaction.
 For the Checkout experience, the data visualization will show the customer’s experience with the checkout process specifically.
 This allows you to identify and optimize any breakage points that are preventing people from completing purchases - driving up your conversion rate.